 2) Advanced Stick Skills

 Having great control of your player is something that will separate you from the rest.
-Knowing all the moves in the player’s arsenal, knowing the advanced controls of the game, icon passing (must-have), knowing different dribble combos, and basically having a great feel for your player’s moves and pulling off intended moves when you want to make them.
+Knowing all the moves and animations in the player’s arsenal, knowing the advanced controls of the game, icon passing (must-have), knowing effective dribble combos, and basically having a great feel for your player’s moves and pulling off intended moves when you want to make them.
 This takes practice / training, repetition, and in-game experience vs an opponent.